 Nature reserve Vilsalpsee

 In the Vilsalpsee nature reserve, the landscape is unspoilt and the world is still in order.
 Whether for hikers, walkers or also animals and plants is here the ideal place to enjoy the beauty of the alpine landscape.

 Tyrolean Mountain Trail Seal of Quality for the Tannheimer Tal

-The Tannheimer Tal has been awarded the Tiroler Bergwege seal of quality.
+The Tannheimer Tal has been awarded the "Tyrolean Mountain Trails" seal of quality.
 This makes hiking in the high valley an even more enjoyable experience.
-From now on, a total of 1,600 new numbered boards with pictograms and more detailed information will ensure even greater safety on the numerous hiking trails.
-Information on route lengths, difficulty levels, refreshment stops, cable cars and connections has been added to the path names and numbers.
-In addition, a classic returns: the popular Drei-Seen-Tour (three-lake tour) is fully accessible again after comprehensive safety measures.
-In addition to the Schattwald-Zöblen-Runde (round) and the Gräner Höhenweg, it has even been awarded a premium hiking trail.
+A total of 1,600 new, numbered signs with pictograms and more detailed information now ensure even more safety on the numerous hiking trails.
+In addition to the trail names and numbers, information has been added about trail lengths, levels of difficulty, places to stop for refreshments, cable cars and connections.
+In addition, a classic trail returns: the popular Drei-Seen-Tour (Three Lakes Tour) is fully accessible again after extensive safety measures.
+Along with the Schattwald-Zöblen-Runde and the Gräner Höhenweg, it has even been designated a premium hiking trail.